Interstate and New Zealand case transfers - advice

 A receiving state will provide an assessment of the proposed carers and a report on the placement if it is reasonably requested by the sending state.

-If the request involves an Indigenous child, a relevant Indigenous agency should be consulted.
+If the request involves an Aboriginal or Maori child, a relevant Indigenous agency should be consulted.
 The Aboriginal child placement principle should be complied with.

 If a state is involved in a child being placed interstate due to protective concerns, where there is not a child protection order or proceeding, the sending state will, prior to the placement being made, inform the receiving state of the placement.